emilutz/multilingual-translation/README.md

 pytest src/tests.py -s
 ```

-This will do some basic evaluation to compute the average value for each of the 3 metrics and will display it in the command line.
+This will do some basic evaluation to compute the average value for each of the 3 metrics and will display them in the command line.

 If you want to inspect sample specific score values for the data provided in `data/translated_output.csv`, you can ask for the output to be written to an output text file using this environment variable:
 ```bash